Sopamo/double-vue/README.md

 ### Installation

-1. `composer require sopamo/double-laravel`
-2. Setup a vue project in the `double` subfolder
+1. Setup a vue project in the `double` subfolder
    1. [Install](https://cli.vuejs.org/guide/installation.html) the vue cli
    2. Create a new vue project `vue create double`.
 Make sure to select "Manually select features" and then check "Typescript" and "vue3".
-3. Setup double in the new vue project
+2. Setup double in the new vue project
    1. `npm install double-vue`
    2. In src/main.ts add the following lines to install double:
       ```js